 Physical activity helps with the blood flow through your body, including the genital area.

-Some illicit drugs may cause ED, while some others may mask many psychological, emotional, or physical factors that may be causing your ED.
+Some illicit drugs may cause ED, while others may mask many physical, emotional, or psychological factors that may be causing your ED.

 This means that if you have any of these conditions, the likelihood of experiencing ED may be higher in your case.